v1shv17/Black-Scholes_option-analytics/README.md

 3. Commit changes and submit a pull request

 Ensure adherence to Python best practices and PEP-8 styling.

-## License
-This project is licensed under the MIT License.
-Feel free to modify and use it as needed.

 ## Contact
 For any questions or suggestions, open an issue or reach out via GitHub.